Johnny (1980 film): Release

 Johnny was released on 15 August 1980.
 The title Johnny gave the impression of an action entertainer, hence it disappointed audiences in the first two weeks.
 However, the emotionally moving story, intense acting by Rajinikanth and Sridevi and songs attracted the audience, so the film picked up in the third week and became a success, running for over 100 days in theatres.

-Reception
+Critical reception

 Piousji of the magazine Sunday wrote, "Sridevi not only looked smart, but came out with a convincing performance and [Rajinikanth] too was quite impressive" in Johnny.
-Ananda Vikatan gave the film a C+ rating.
+Ananda Vikatan gave the film a C+ rating, equal to around 35 to 40 marks.
 Writing for Kalki, Nalini Sastry appreciated the film for eschewing Tamil cinema conventions such as fight scenes, club dances and loose fitting clothes, noting that Mahendran's direction, Ilaiyaraaja's music and Ashok Kumar's cinematography gave them the feeling of watching an American film.
+Naagai Dharuman of Anna lauded Rajinikanth's dual role performance, Ashok Kumar's cinematography and Ilaiyaraaja's music.